 Links with the profession

 Contributions from the wider legal community, including regular careers talks and workshops, are central to this course.
 Through our professional mentoring scheme, practitioners from the legal field will share their perspectives with you.
 All students on the course are eligible to apply for this scheme.
 Previous mentors have included serving judges, solicitors and barristers.
-In some cases this has led to placements, part-time paralegal work and even permanent jobs for our students.
+In some cases this has led to internships, part-time paralegal work and even permanent jobs for our students.

 A highlight of our calendar is a prestigious black-tie law dinner where you can network with members of the local judiciary and legal profession.
 In addition, the Derby Junior Lawyers group invites our students to networking events and social opportunities.
 You can also join our active student Law Society.